TheGeekA69/magic-gate/README.txt

 Because the commercial alternatives were limited, our outdated.
 So here's what you need!

-# Installation:
+ Installation:

-## Shortcut:
+Shortcut:
-	You can execute shortcut.sh (with sh shortcut.sh).
+	Execute shortcut.sh (with sh shortcut.sh).
-	It will add the 'magicgate' alias to your .bashrc and make the launcher executable.
+	It will add the 'magicgate' alias to your .bashrc and allow you to launch it with that command.

-## Dependencies: adb, scrcpy (if you want to use it), zenity
+Dependencies: adb, scrcpy (if you want to use it), zenity

 	Debian / Ubuntu:
 		sudo apt install adb scrcpy zenity